-Ask us about our new client promotion
+Ask us about our lesson specials!!!

 Hooves for Heroes is an equine-assisted horsemanship program for military veterans which offers services found nowhere else in Northern Alabama.
 One particular benefit Hooves for Heroes provides that other barns cannot is the focus on veteran’s mental health by providing a tranquil facility for equine and non-equine activities.